Hole By Hole

 The Legacy opens with a short, forgiving Par 4.
 The tee shot should get near, but not through the end of the fairway about 275 yards out.
 Out of bounds is far to the right and should not come into play.
 The fairway is very wide but you should try to avoid the steep drop off on the left that could create an awkward approach shot.

 The second shot is to an elevated green that slopes from a high point in the back right to the front left.
-The approach must carry two pot bunkers.
+The approach must carry one large bunker.
 The first is a tame starting hole that should provide a birdie chance.

 Hole 2: 434/386/362/336 yards – Par 4